cilium/design-cfps/README.md

 <details>
 <summary>How can I gauge interest on my CFP?</summary>
-    Attend a Cilium weekly meeting or ask on the Cilium Slack for getting preliminary feedback on your CFP.
-If possible, ask in the relevant [SIG](https://docs.cilium.io/en/stable/community/community/#special-interest-groups).
+    To get preliminary feedback on your CFP, attend a Cilium weekly [community meeting](https://docs.cilium.io/en/stable/community/community/#community-meetings) or ask on the Cilium Slack .
+If possible, ask in the relevant [SIG](https://docs.cilium.io/en/stable/community/community/#special-interest-groups) slack channel or meeting.
 </details>